albertovpd/automated_etl_google_cloud-social_dashboard/README.md

 - Cloud Scheduler: 0 3 * * 1 Europe(Germany).
 It means it will run every monday at 3:00 (GTM2)

-- Dataprep: Europe(Madrid).
-Weekly, on Monday  at 03:30 AM (Germany = Spain in time zones)
+- Transfer: Germany.
+Weekly, on Monday  at 03:30 AM GTM+2(Germany = Spain in time zones)

 - BigQuery pytrends: This schedule will run Every Mon at 04:00 Europe/Berlin, starting Mon Jun 08 2020

 ------------------
 ------------------